4-H Ambassador Program

 4-H Youth Ambassadors:

-Montana 4-H Ambassadors are official envoys, representative spokespersons of the Montana 4-H Program.
+Montana 4-H Ambassadors are official envoys and representative spokespersons of the Montana 4-H Program.
 A 4-H Ambassador is a self-motivated, enthusiastic leader who promotes the 4-H program to fellow members, area residents, community leaders, elected officials and other youth.
 A 4-H Ambassador serves to strengthen the 4-H program through public relations.

 Applications for Ambassador Coach will be accepted October 1-15.
 The application should be a letter detailing interest and qualification in being an Ambassador Coach.
 Applicants may be asked to participate in an informal interview with Extension Agents.
 If no applicants apply, the Extension Agents will request a parent/guardian of a team member to serve as a coach.

 For more details on becoming the Teton County 4-H Ambassador Coach, contact the MSU Extension Office in Teton County to receive a copy of the 4-H Ambassador Handbook.

 In Teton County